payu-india/CMS-Chatbot/docs/Collect Payments/ecommerce-platform-plugins/shopify/integrate-with-shopify.md

     • Enter the Merchant Key and Salt (retrieved from the PayU dashboard)
     • Reference guides:

-    * Access Production Key and Salt (doc:generate-merchant-key-and-salt-on-payu-dashboard)
+    * [Access Production Key and Salt] (https://docs.payu.in/docs/generate-merchant-key-and-salt-on-payu-dashboard)
-    * Access Test Merchant Key and Salt (doc:generate-test-merchant-key-and-salt)
+    * [Access Test Merchant Key and Salt] (https://docs.payu.in/docs/generate-test-merchant-key-and-salt)

     **Step 7:** Activate PayU India
     • Test the integration by enabling **Test Mode**